Jacqueline-L-Lane/Pool-Shark/How-To-Perform-Custom-Object-Detection-on-Raspberry-Pi-Using-Tensorflow.md

 ## 4: Copy files from Raspberry Pi to VM instance on GCP (2 STEPS)

-### 1. Copy files from raspberry pi to Windows desktop using WinSCP:
+### 1. Copy files from Raspberry Pi to Windows desktop using WinSCP:

-On Windows Desktop, download WinSCP from Ninite.com: go down to Developer Tools and select WinSCP, then download and run WinSCP.
+On Windows Desktop, download WinSCP from Ninite.com: go down to _Developer Tools_ and select _WinSCP_, then download and run WinSCP.
 Create a folder on your Windows desktop to store the folder

-Type in raspberry pi’s IP address (e.g. 192.168.1.38), username (pi) and your password
+Type in raspberry pi’s IP address (e.g. 192.168.1.38), username (e.g. pi) and your password

-Save state, login, then click and drag the object_detection folder from the right side (the raspberry pi desktop) to the left side (your Windows desktop)
+Save state, login, then click and drag the _object_detection_ folder from the right side (the raspberry pi desktop) to the left side (your Windows desktop)

 ### 2. Copy files from your Windows desktop to your GCP VM instance using WinSCP.
 Follow tutorial below:

 https://winscp.net/eng/docs/guide_google_compute_engine

-a.
-You will need PuTTYgen to generate a new key if you don’t already have it: in your computer’s search bar, type PuTTYgen, click, press Generate button, select comment field and passphrase, then click Save Private Key (leave interface open)
+A. You will need PuTTYgen to generate a new key if you don’t already have it: in your computer’s search bar, type PuTTYgen, click, press _Generate_ button, select a comment field and a passphrase you can remember, then click _Save Private Key_ (leave the PuTTYgen interface open)

+**Open up GCP Console:**

-b.
-Find your GCP VM instance’s EXTERNAL IP address: on GCP Console, go to Navigation Menu -> VM instances, then click your instance, find external IP address (ephemeral)
+B. Find your GCP VM instance’s EXTERNAL IP address: on the GCP Console, go to _Navigation Menu -> VM instances_, then click your instance, and find the external IP address (ephemeral)

+**Back in PuTTYgen:***

-c.
-Load your private key to PuTTYgen: in PuTTYgen, click Load.
+C. Load your private key to PuTTYgen: click _Load_.
 PuTTYgen will display a dialog box where you can browse around the file system and find your key file.
-Once you select the file, PuTTYgen will ask you for a passphrase (if necessary) and will then display the key details in the same way as if it had just generated the key

-d.
-Enter your GCP username (or any other account name you want to be created) to Key comment box
+Once you select the file, PuTTYgen will ask you for a passphrase (if necessary) and will then display the key details in the same way as if it had just generated the key.
+Enter your GCP username (or any other account name you want to be created) to the _Key comment_ box.
+Copy the contents of _Public key for pasting into OpenSSH authorized_keys file_ (Ctrl C).

+**Back in GCP Console:**

-e.
-Copy the contents of Public key for pasting into OpenSSH authorized_keys file On GCP Console, go to Navigation Menu -> Metadata, click on right tab at top that says SSH Keys, then click Edit, click Add Item button and paste contents of clipboard (your public key)
-Add bottom of page, click Save
+D. On the GCP Console, navigate to _Navigation Menu -> Metadata_, click on right tab at top that says _SSH Keys_, then click _Edit_, click _Add Item_ button and paste the contents of your clipboard (the public key that you just copied).
+At the bottom of the page, click _Save_

-f.
-Open WinSCP, New site, SFTP protocol
+**Open WinSCP:**

-g.
-Enter your GCE instance public IP address (see above) into the Host name box

-h.
-Enter the account name (that the console extracted out of your GCE username) into the User name box

-i.
-Press Advanced button to open Advanced site settings dialog and go to SSH > Authentication page

-j.
-In the Private key file box select your private key file

-k.
-Submit the Advanced site settings dialog with OK button
+E. In WinSCP, click _New site_, make sure _SFTP protocol_ is selected.
+Enter your GCE instance public IP address (see above) into the _Host name_ box.
+Enter the account name (that the console extracted out of your GCE username) into the _User name_ box.
+Press _Advanced_ button to open Advanced site settings dialog and go to _SSH > Authentication page_.
+In the _Private key file_ box, select your private key file.
+Submit the Advanced site settings dialog with _OK_ button

-l.
-Save your site settings using the Save button

-m.
-Login using the Login button
+F. Save your site settings using the _Save_ button.
+Login using the _Login_ button

-n.
-Copy object_detection folder over into tensorflow/models/research/

-### 3. Miscellaneous
+G. Now copy (click and drag) _object_detection_ directory from your personal computer into tensorflow/models/research/ on the VM instance

+## 5. Training your Custom Model

-Open GCP VM instance
+Open GCP VM instance (click _SSH_ button)

+### Miscellaneous Stuff:

 ```
 cd ~